 Addiction is a disease that affects thousands of people in the UK.
 It is estimated that 5,224 people in East Sussex alone are dependent on alcohol, whilst drug addiction continues to be a prevalent problem across the county.

-We want to treat everyone, no matter how long you’ve struggled with addiction or how severe it is on a scale from 1 to 10.
+We want to treat everyone, no matter how long you’ve struggled with addiction or how severe it is.
 You can only have been struggling for a few weeks, or years, and we’ll still see you as soon as possible.

 Never think that it is too late to seek help or too soon to be concerned about addiction.

 At Ok Rehab we want to ensure that all who come to us seeking help receives the best care possible.

 We have partnered with many different rehabilitation centres in East Sussex who are known for their high success rates and their ability to care for their patients.
 Through our referral service, we will help you down a journey of health and recovery